Famous for its bungee jumping natives, the 83 islands are located near Australia

 Visit an Indigenous Village

 A quick Google search reveals an array of indigenous tours with different locations and prices.
-Although this abundance of tours seems commercialised, these are genuine villages and have been relatively unchanged for hundreds of years.
+Although this abundance of tours seems commercialized, these are genuine villages and have been relatively unchanged for hundreds of years.

 Many of these villages truly live the tribal lifestyle that a tourist pays to see – something is rare, when contrasting it with many ‘authentic’ cultural tours, that involve visiting people who would usually wear jeans and t-shirts, and dress up in traditional clothing for the occasion.